Autoresponder Madness is a program created by Jeff Walker & Andre Chaperon, both popular internet marketers (IM).

 Autoresponder Madness does not deal with the process of creating a website or getting traffic to it.
 What it DOES deal with is what happens AFTER people have signed up to your email list.
 You will be providing them with emails that are meant to build a relationship.

-This is what they will call SOS (Soap opera sequence) where you basically tell them a story to build trust/relationship and have them looking to open up your next email.
+This is what they will call SOS (Soap opera sequence), not to be mistaken with shiny object syndrome, but in any cases, SOS in this context is where you basically tell them a story to build trust/relationship and have them looking to open up your next email.
 Just like in soap operas where viewers are left with a cliffhanger and anxiously anticipating the next episode, the same analogy applies to this program.

 You are walked through the process of how to write up an attractive email and follow up emails (emails sent every few days/weeks) to make sure the SOS process work for you.